rake html to create HTML files. These files will be

 @@@

-The inserted text is converted to fence code block.
-Fence code block
+The inserted text is automatically converted into a fenced code

-contents are displayed verbatim. ~~~ is look like a fence
+contents are displayed verbatim.
+Three consecutive tildes are called a

-beginning fence.
-The following example shows that the @@@ command
+is added after the opening fence.
+The following example shows that the

 $ cat src/sample.c